diegostafa/ciano/README.md

   - [ ] add input to filter the history
 - settings:
   - [ ] fill the various sections (appearance, accessibility ...)
-- catalog:
-  - [ ] sort and filter the catalog
 - thread:
   - [ ] sort and filter the thread
 - notifications: